Buildings insurance

 Buildings insurance won’t cover your furniture, carpets, personal belongings or any gadgets in your home.
 For that you’ll need contents insurance.

-What should I think about when choosing buildings insurance?
+What should I think about when comparing buildings insurance?

 When you’re choosing buildings insurance, consider: